 Over several months in 2020, MLTPA convened and facilitated federal, state, and regional participants as an advisory committee which met and produced "CALREC Vision: Cross-Jurisdictional Collaboration to Advance Sustainable Outdoor Recreation in California.”
 Please see below to download the white paper along with access to additional information.

-"CALREC Vision: Cross-Jurisdictional Collaboration to Advance Sustainable Outdoor Recreation in California" is the document produced by an effort sponsored by MLTPA, with thought leadership from a number of federal, state, and regional participants.
+"CALREC Vision: Cross-Jurisdictional Collaboration to Advance Sustainable Outdoor Recreation in California" is the white paper produced through an effort sponsored by MLTPA, with thought leadership from a number of federal, state, and regional participants.
 Click above to download and review.

 MLTPA sponsors CALREC Vision, and also hosts CALREC Vision’s communications.
 Click above to sign up for the special CALREC Vision email list.
-Once you’ve signed up, you will be re-directed back to this MLTPA web page (!) and you will then also receive all of the latest updates on all things CALREC Vision, including upcoming events.
+Once you’ve signed up, you will be re-directed either to the CALREC Vision website or back to this MLTPA web page.
+Once you’re on the CALREC Vision email list, you will then receive the latest updates on all things CALREC Vision, including upcoming events.